 These Polish dessert recipes are typical of the types of meal-enders Poles serve for the Christmas holidays when friends and family come to visit.

-My Polish family started baking for Christmas around St. Nicholas Day, Dec.
+Our Polish family started baking for Christmas around St. Nicholas Day, Dec.
 6. The tasty treats we made were so full of butter and sugar, they theoretically could last until the Feast of the Three Kings on Jan.
-6. But we and our company gobbled them up so quickly, we invariably had to make more after Christmas to see us through Twelfth Night.
+6. But we and our company gobbled them up so quickly, we invariably had to make more after Christmas to see us through the Twelfth Night.
 You'll find Polish Christmas Cookie Recipes here.

 01 of 09